BLUE HORIZON, BOOK 2

 SS Blue Horizon, PA1138

-The Blue Horizon and crew are performing up to snuff, but the political situation across the PA has deteriorated.
+The Blue Horizon and crew are performing well, but the political situation across the PA has deteriorated.
 On our way to Earth, we’ve received news that further acts of terrorism are being committed all over the Alignment.
 The Legislature has also been grid-locked for weeks now as several planets fight each other over trading rights with Argeia.
-Everybody wants a part of their rich deposits of Siilv metal, the most valuable resource in the known galaxy to humans and furs alike.
+Everybody wants a part of their rich deposits of Siilv metal, the most valuable resource in known space to humans and furs alike.
 Having just left that world, we can understand why.
-It doesn’t exactly help that the Kastans are totally unselfconscious about their wealth.
+It doesn’t exactly help that the Kastani are totally unselfconscious about their wealth.
 They don’t flaunt it, per se, but they do have a sense of pride about it that would be considered arrogant or taboo elsewhere.
 They’re wealthy, but they wear that as if they don’t care.

 What concerns me is stories I’m getting from Devon about how some worlds want to destroy them rather than have the Kastani form alliances with their competitors.
 Intergalactic capitalism just became more cutthroat than usual.
 It’s all that Jo Chan can do to keep things orderly, and I fear that her popularity might be waning.
 History teaches us that arguing and a certain amount of dispute are good because when they stop, the shooting starts.
 My fear is that the way things are going, it might stop soon.

 It’s been unusual traveling with our temporary passenger, Jape Devon.
 I was not aware of many of Kastani practices, but the strange alien has made our lives interesting.
 For one, I don’t think that he sleeps more than an hour a day at the most.
 The rest of the time, he’s barely still.
 His metabolism is so high that he’s constantly in motion and rarely ever sits down for anything.
 I’ve also never seen any creature that eats only once every other day, and dumps an entire salt shaker onto its food.